lance0907/learngit/readme.txt

 Git is a distributed version control system.
-As is known, Git is a version control system.
+Git is a version control system.
-I appreciate.
 Git is a free software under the GPL.